michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Whether they appear on leaderboards

-Whether their profile photo is visible
+Whether Competitive Mode is enabled

 Whether friend matching is enabled

 Whether contacts permission is granted

-Users in local-only mode remain fully private.
+Users in local-only mode remain completely private.

-5. User-Initiated Sharing
+5. User-Initiated Social Sharing

-Users may manually share screenshots or achievements through their device’s native share sheet.
+Users may manually share screenshots or achievements through their device’s share sheet.

-This is always user-initiated.

-We do not access or collect shared content.
+This sharing is:

+User-initiated only

+Handled entirely by the operating system

+Never accessed or collected by Beat My Best

 6. Future Features

-Future updates may introduce:
+Future updates may add:

+Team competitions

 Friend groups

-Team competitions

-Enhanced profiles

 Private challenges

+Enhanced social profiles

-Any new features requiring additional data will require explicit user consent.
+Any new feature that requires additional data will ask for explicit user consent.

 7. Security

-Beat My Best uses modern security practices, including:
+We use modern security measures, including:

 iOS sandbox protections

-Accessing only the photo selected by the user

-Encrypting cloud data in transit and at rest
+Encryption of backend data in transit and at rest

-Not storing sensitive personal information
+Limited and minimal data collection

+Never uploading profile photos

+Never storing full contact lists

-Relying on Apple to handle all financial data
+Relying on Apple for all financial processing

-Despite these measures, no system is 100% secure.
-We consistently strive to maintain strong protections.
+Although no system can be completely secure, we maintain strong best practices.

 8. Children’s Privacy

 Beat My Best does not knowingly collect personal information from children.
-Parents should supervise minors using competitive or social features.
+Parental guidance is recommended when minors use competitive or social features.

-9. Changes to This Privacy Policy
+9. Changes to This Policy

-We may update this policy as features evolve.
-Updates will always appear at this same public URL.
+We may update this Privacy Policy as the app evolves.
+Changes will always appear at this public URL.

 10. Contact Us

-For support or questions, contact:
+For questions or support:

 Developer: Michael Acevedo
-Support Email: [Insert preferred email]
+Support Email: [Insert your preferred email]

 End of Privacy Policy